inchmeal/inchmeal.github.io/app/_sicp/ch-1/notes.markdown

 #### Procedures ####

 Procedures are decomposed analogously to the way we decompose our problem.
 Its not just simply to divide the procedure into parts but - each procedure is decomposed into identifiable tasks which can be used as *modules* in other procedures.
-A procedure is in an abstraction for the task it does and the procedures which uses it do not need to know how that task is accompalished.
+A procedure is in an abstraction for the task it does and the procedures which uses it do not need to know how that task is accomplished.

 #### Bound and Free Variables ####